-On this page, you will find general information about sexual harassment.
-You can also learn more by visiting the Yale Sexual Misconduct Response & Prevention site, where you can read Yale’s definition of sexual harassment, or by downloading SHARE’s brochure on the topic here.
+On this page, you will find educational information and resources about sexual harassment.
+You can also read Yale’s official definitions of sexual harassment by visiting the Yale Sexual Misconduct Response & Prevention site.
+SHARE’s printable brochure on sexual harassment is available for download here.

 General Information About Sexual Harassment

 - Making conditions of employment, advancement, favorable evaluation/grading, etc. dependent on sexual favors, either explicitly or implicitly.

 - Verbal harassment of a sexual nature, including jokes referring to sexual acts or sexual orientation.

 - Discussing sexual relations/stories/fantasies at work, school, or in other inappropriate places.